 Dear Future Writer of a School Choice Story,

 I’m noticing a misinformation trend that I’d like to try to correct.
-I’m referring to precisely one particular apocryphal claim reverberating like a cymbal crash through an empty canyon.
+It continues to reverberate like a cymbal crash through an empty canyon.
 And it’s not something merely repeated by a few random bloggers in basements with tin foil hats, but by some of the most prestigious media and public policy groups in the world.

 On February 18, 2017, Laura Camera wrote in U.S. News & World Report:

 Denisha Merriweather, who received a school voucher from Florida’s tax credit scholarship program to attend a private school and eventually became the first member of her family to graduate from high school and college, will be a guest of first lady Melania Trump….

 Under Florida’s plan, the state uses public dollars to pay for private K-12 school tuition for low-income students and students with disabilities.

 Then on April 5, 2017, Elizabeth Mann and Diana Quintero wrote for the Brookings Institution Brown Center Chalkboard:

 While different, vouchers, ESAs, and scholarship tax credits share an important (and controversial) trait: providing parents the option of using public funds for students to attend private schools.

 And then I was finally triggered to write this by what Geoff Mulvihill wrote yesterday for the Associated Press:

 The movement has been cleaved into two camps: those who want to use choice to improve public schools and others, like Education Secretary Betsy DeVos, who want to go further by allowing tax money to flow to private schools through vouchers, government-funded scholarships or corporate tax credits.